I gave a presentation at DevelopersIO 2025 Osaka titled "Let's Try Amazon Bedrock Agent Core! ~Explaining Key Points of Various Features~"! #devio2025

 Integrated Dashboard

-CloudWatch provides an integrated dashboard called GenAI Observability, which allows you to see the agent's behavior at a glance.
+CloudWatch provides an integrated dashboard called GenAI Observability, which allows you to check agent behavior at a glance.

-It visualizes session counts, error rates, token usage, etc., which seems useful for monitoring performance and early problem detection.
+It visualizes the number of sessions, error rates, token usage, etc., which helps monitor performance and detect problems early.

 CleanShot 2025-09-05 at 20.45.04@2x

-I found it valuable that you can check the AI agent's activities on a timeline.
-Being able to visually understand which tools were used when and where bottlenecks occur is very convenient for debugging.
+I found it useful to be able to see the AI agent's actions on a timeline.
+Being able to visually understand which tools were used when and where bottlenecks occur is very helpful for debugging.

 CleanShot 2025-09-06 at 08.00.49@2x